paulo-amaral/easy-sop-docs/README.md

 ## Install search
-Docussaurus doesn't have support to offline search, but in this deploy(check docusaurus docs).
+Docussaurus doesn't have support to offline search(check docusaurus docs).

 The search  is based on:
 https://github.com/lelouch77/docusaurus-lunr-search